Chartered Teaching Programme

 Chartered Teacher Status recognises the knowledge, skills and behaviours of excellent teachers, highlights the importance of their expertise in supporting the learning of children and young people and represents the first step in the development of a career pathway focused on effective classroom practice, not leadership.
 This status also brings teaching in line with other professions, where recognition of expertise and expectation of career-long professional learning are well-established.

-In order to complete the programme and achieve Chartered Teacher Status, participants will undertake a range of different assessments that allow them to showcase their knowledge and skills against the areas set out in the Chartered College’s Professional Principles.
+In order to complete the programme and achieve Chartered Teacher Status, participants will undertake 5 stand alone assessments that allow them to showcase their knowledge and skills against the areas set out in the Chartered College’s Professional Principles.

 These highlight the importance of deep subject knowledge, understanding of pedagogy, assessment, and excellent classroom practice, as well as critical evaluation, engagement with research evidence and a desire to contribute to the profession.

-Assessments include rigorous written and oral assignments, completion of a professional development plan, participation in debate activities, a research-based improvement project, and submission of a portfolio of videos of practice, work samples and reflections; full details are included in a later section of this guide.
+Assessments include rigorous written and oral assignments, completion of a professional development plan, a research-based improvement project, and submission of a portfolio of videos of practice, work samples and reflections.

 Benefits to the Participant